allthingslinux/blog.atl.tools/content/posts/irc-update-1.md

 draft = false
 +++

-After a long while of waiting we are happy to announce the first IRC/XMPP progress update.
+After a lot of waiting we are happy to announce the first IRC/XMPP progress update.

 Here are all of the updates since the initial shutdown due to abuse.